dylanesque/Cheatsheets/css.md

 - To add colored dividers to a grid layout, you need to remove the gap and add padding, and then carefully add in borders.

+- Be careful with `fr`, as it can lead to overflow issues (which can be circumvented by using `minmax` or similar techniques to set a minimum width).

 # Hiding Content